bashFish/settler-ai/readme.md

 # Source:
 ## game
 contains game code

 ## simulation
 given ai, generates transcriptions of auto-played games

 ## training
 trains ai

+- need something hierarchical
+  - -> ai should eg highlevel learn that woodcutter only makes sense near wood
+- compose/ formulate a strategy, then look for moves
+- do a hidden state for own reasoning
+- learn one-time associations : placing a cutter -> gets associated with nearest wood once.
+- placing storehouse -> all get re-associated with nearest.